 Not saved by works

-People will counter this by saying “Baptism is not a human work; it is the place where God does the work that only God can do.”
-It’s a “passive act of faith” rather than a “meritorious work”.
-But Paul in Romans 4 preaches the difference between faith and works in relation to circumcision, which he strongly condemns.
-And circumcision could also be described as a “passive act of faith”.
-The two are very similar in that they are a physical act that you voluntarily do to allow God to do something.
-So baptism would seem like a work as well.
+Notice how Paul in Romans 4 preaches the difference between faith vs. works in relation to circumcision, which he strongly condemns as required for salvation.
+And circumcision and baptism are actually more similar than it would seem.
+They are a physical act that you voluntarily do to allow God to do something.
+So baptism would seem like a similar work and equally condemned.
 It’s a natural conclusion.

-The salvation of Cornelius and his friends and family doesn’t fit the baptism salvation model.
+The salvation of Cornelius and his friends and family doesn’t fit the baptism justification model.
 Cornelius was clearly a godly man who was obeying God.
 He’d gathered his friends and family and they were eagerly listening as Peter was preaching the gospel.
 Their hearts were right.
-So Peter explains that Jesus is the prophesied messiah and that all who believe in Him will receive forgiveness of sins.
+So Peter explains that God accepts all who fear Him and do what he says, and that Jesus is the prophesied messiah and all who believe in Him will receive forgiveness of sins.
 Right then all the sudden they started speaking in tongues.
 The natural reading is they must have believed in Jesus at this point and got saved at this point.
-But this is a problem for the baptism salvation idea because all this happened and then they got baptized.
+But this is a problem for the baptism justification idea because all this happened and then they got baptized.

 Peter said to them, “Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 Acts 2:38

 Here in Acts 2 Peter tells people to be baptized and then they’ll get the Holy Spirit but Cornelius unquestionably got the Holy Spirit and then was baptized.
-I always like to look at both sides so I read an article (Dave Miller, 2022 referenced below) from the other side and here are what I believe is his explanation of this discrepancy.
-First he says that since Peter in his retelling of the account in Acts 11:4 says he gave it “in order”, then the “account in Acts 10 is not necessarily in strict order”.
+Like other verses, Peter is combining two aspects of obedience and giving the overall reward.
+It’s clearly not a specific formula.
+I always like to look at both sides, so I read an article (Dave Miller, 2022 referenced below) from the other side and here are what I believe is his explanation of this discrepancy.
+First he says that since Peter in his retelling of the account in Acts 11:4 says he gave it “in order”, then it means the “account in Acts 10 is not necessarily in strict order”.
 But there is no reason to think Acts 10 is not in chronological order.
 Though Acts 11 is more brief and not all the events are listed, all the events that are listed are in the same order.
-Furthermore the event of the filling with the Spirit must have come before baptism because it surprised Peter and then he baptized them.
+Furthermore, the only critical events to this discussion are the filling with the Spirit and baptism which must have come in that order because the filling surprised Peter and then he baptized them.
 There’s no doubt about that.
 This is clear in Acts 11 as well.
-So I didn’t see any good explanation for this difference.
+So the whole “in order” argument is moot.
+So I didn’t see any good explanation for this difference of Peter’s sermon and the events with Cornelius.

-Furthermore it seems that Cornelius’ family were actually saved at that point, before baptism, because Peter uses this event at the council of Jerusalem to show that Gentiles are justified by faith.
+And there’s another strong indication that Cornelius’ family were actually saved at that point of being filled with the Spirit, before baptism.
+Peter uses this filling at the council of Jerusalem to show that Gentiles are justified by faith.
 He cites their receiving tongues as proof that they were saved by faith at that point.
-His whole point is that they got saved here without obeying the law.
+His whole point is that they got saved right then without obeying the law.

 6 The apostles and the elders came together to look into this matter.
 7 After there had been much debate, Peter stood up and said to them, “Brethren, you know that in the early days God made a choice among you, that by my mouth the Gentiles would hear the word of the gospel and believe.
 8 And God, who knows the heart, testified to them giving them the Holy Spirit, just as He also did to us; 9 and He made no distinction between us and them, cleansing their hearts by faith.
 10 Now therefore why do you put God to the test by placing upon the neck of the disciples a yoke which neither our fathers nor we have been able to bear?
 11 But we believe that we are saved through the grace of the Lord Jesus, in the same way as they also are.”
 Acts 15:6-11